jaimehsu/UT_R_2023_SGSC/README.md

 Tables  - gtsummary (overview: https://www.danieldsjoberg.com/gtsummary/ ) /
           flextable (cheat sheet: https://ardata-fr.github.io/flextable-book/static/pdf/cheat_sheet_flextable.pdf)/

-Sample data: ACS from IPUM (Using IPUM with R is another struggle and we won't have the time to talk about it.)
+Sample data: combined.Rds (Rds is a R data format.
+The data is using IPUM census and acs.
+Using IPUM with R is another struggle and we won't have the time to talk about it.)

+Sample codes are attached as well.

 Recommendation: Bring a small sample of data from the project you are working on.
 In this workshop, choose 3-5 variables with numeric, binary, and categorical variables to practice making tables and figures.
 If your data requires weighting, please also bring the weight variables (if it is incredibly complicated...
 I can't promise you a perfect result in the workshop, but at least something to start with).